Court sentences man to 6 months imprisonment for fraud

-Earlier, the EFCC counsel, P. C. Onyeneho, told the court that the convict was arrested based on intelligence informations received by the agency.
+Earlier, the EFCC counsel, P. C. Onyeneho, told the court that the convict was arrested based on intelligence information received by the agency.

-The prosecutor said the convict had been parading himself as customer services officer with Opay.
+The prosecutor said the convict had been parading himself as a customer services officer with a payment platform.

 He said, “the convict has been tricking unsuspecting victims into disclosing their personal financial details under the guise of registering them as Point of Sale operators.

+ALSO READ: IPOB begs Yoruba, Middle Belt agitators to join in October 1 lockdown

-“Once the victims agreed to venture into the business, he will send them an email purportedly emanating from Opay.
+“Once the victims agreed to venture into the business, he will send them an email purportedly emanating from a genuine payment platform.

 “He will thereafter ask his victims to submit their log-in details, thereby giving him access to their respective accounts.